johnboyes/thames-clippers-timetables-api/README.md

 This GraphQL API is not itself an official TFL API - the source data is though, from [TFL's open data](https://tfl.gov.uk/info-for/open-data-users/) API.

+## Prerequisites

+To retrieve the source timetable data from TFL you need to:

+- [Register for a TFL Application ID and Key](https://api.tfl.gov.uk/), if you do not already have one
+- Set the application ID and Key as the following two environment variables:
+  - `TFL_APP_ID`
+  - `TFL_APP_KEY`

 ## Running the test suite

 `bundle exec rspec`